-But which is the best domain name for you out of the dozens of different types of domain
+But which is the best domain for you out of the dozens of different types of extensions.

 Well we’ve prepared some sure fire tips to make sure that you get the right name when you buy domains and you can hit the deck running.

 Buying a domain name is easy.
 First run a check in the domain search facility on our website.
-This will tell you if the domain name is available for registration.
+This will tell you if it is available for registration.

 If it is it will also tell you which other extensions are available.
 As a minimum we would recommend that you purchase the .com equivalent even if you choose not to use it for your website.
 It is better to prevent someone else from registering it.
-You can always set it up as a Parked Domain so that it redirects to your preferred domain name when your website is set up.
+You can always set it up as a Parked Domain so that it redirects to any website that you wish.

-At this point you need to decide if you want to register the domain name in your name or a company name.
+At this point you need to decide if you want to register it in your name or a company name.
 There is no hard and fast rule here.
 However, if you purchase it for your business then the domain name is the property of the business rather than you as an individual.

 You also need to decide if you want to use the Whois Privacy Service.
 This service is free for UK domains like .co.uk but there is an annual fee for TLDs like .com.
 You will see this option during the ordering process when you buy a domain name.